V4R4D/infero/greedy.md

 ## Some content goes here

->Raju and Farhan are two firends, they are working on a program together.
+>Raju and Farhan are two friends, they are working on a program together.
 Raju spends n minutes working on code, while Farhan spends m minutes working on the code.
 At any minute only one of them works on the code.
 The can perform one of the following two operations at in one minute.
 &nbsp; &nbsp; 1.
 Write a new line of code at the end.
 &nbsp; &nbsp; 2. modify $x^{th}$ line, given that $x^{th}$ line exists.
 > There are $k$ lines of code already when they start working.